idowsett/Region_Report/Readme.txt

 This script was created in order to obtain specific region data for single cell test files.
-This is a function baked into ENCODE for bulk ATAC/DNase-seq data but is not available as a standalone function compatible to be slotted into custom single cell scATAC-seq analysis pipelines.
+This is a function baked into ENCODE for bulk ATAC-seq data but is not available as a standalone function compatible to be slotted into custom single cell scATAC-seq analysis pipelines.
 The goal is to isolate that function and make it generally agnostic to up- or downstream processing steps.
 It also allows for this step to run quickly and efficiently as a quick quality check.

 How it works: